Peter-SB/Go-Chat-App/README.md

 ## Object-Oriented Programming Principles and Design Patterns in Go

 While Go is not a pure Object-Oriented Programming language, it does support features that allow an OOP-like design approach.
-Go doesn't have classes or class-based inheritance, it also doesn't allow method overloading.
+Go doesn't have classes or class-based inheritance.
+It also doesn't allow method overloading.
 Despite this, we can achieve similar results using Go’s pragmatic approach to programming.

 ### Composition-Based Design:

 Instead of classes, we can use **structs** to group data fields and even attach methods to structs achieving something similar to classes.
-That is, instead of a hierarchical inheritance, the focus is on smaller components that are pieced together and built up.
+I.e, instead of a hierarchical inheritance, the focus is on smaller components that are pieced together and built up.
 This approach allows more flexibility and reusability.

 ```go
 // User represents a user in the db.